Growing Pains in Toddlers

 If the answer to any of these questions is yes, then the problem is not a simple case of growing pains.
 Your doctor will evaluate your child to figure out if there is a more serious concern.

-How to Relieve Growing Pains & Other Leg Pain
+How to Help Relieve Growing Pains & Other Leg Pain

 The treatment of growing pains is simple and includes massage, stretching, a heating pad and ibuprofen or another pain reliever.